roastario/message-proxy/README.md

 ## Core Classes

-1. com.stefano.weaveworks.pipe.AsyncInputReader - Responsible for generating events from network data
+1. com.stefano.sewworks.pipe.AsyncInputReader - Responsible for generating events from network data
-2. com.stefano.weaveworks.pipe.AsyncMessageWriter - Responsible for writing parsed messages onto another network connection
+2. com.stefano.sewworks.pipe.AsyncMessageWriter - Responsible for writing parsed messages onto another network connection
-3. com.stefano.weaveworks.pipe.AsyncUtils - Wraps the raw AsynchronousSocketChannel with nicer callback-style functionality
+3. com.stefano.sewworks.pipe.AsyncUtils - Wraps the raw AsynchronousSocketChannel with nicer callback-style functionality
-4. com.stefano.weaveworks.pipe.ListenableMessagePipe - Wires together the input and output channels, and intercepts messages for stat collection
+4. com.stefano.sewworks.pipe.ListenableMessagePipe - Wires together the input and output channels, and intercepts messages for stat collection
-5. com.stefano.weaveworks.stats.StatsCollector - Collects the various metrics required
+5. com.stefano.sewworks.stats.StatsCollector - Collects the various metrics required
-6. com.stefano.weaveworks.stats.StatsJSONifier - Formats the stats for output to stdout
+6. com.stefano.sewworks.stats.StatsJSONifier - Formats the stats for output to stdout
-7. com.stefano.weaveworks.Main - Starts the server, prints out information about the process and registers the SIGUSR2 handler.
+7. com.stefano.sewworks.Main - Starts the server, prints out information about the process and registers the SIGUSR2 handler.

 ## Dependencies
 1. org.apache.commons.cli - Java does not have any command line argument parsing built in.